mkson668/University-course-REST/README.md

+## Project description

+The goal of this project is to provide a way to enable effective querying of the metadata from around the university campus.
+This will involve working with courses, prerequisites, past course averages, room scheduling, and timetable creation.

 ## Configuring your environment

 To start using this project, you need to get your computer configured so you can build and execute the code.